Rexcrazy804/booru-flake/README.md

 spec is passthru'd from the package and accessible with `"<imgid>".metadata`

 ## Generating nix code for imgList using `getAttrsScript`
-Additionally a `fetchBooruImg` package is provided by the flake for overriding with custom id and corresponding hashes for instance
+Additionally a `getAttrsScript` script is provided by the flake for auto gneerating the nix code for adding a new entry in the imgList.
+It accepts any number of space seperated danbooru IDS
 ```sh
 nix run github:Rexcrazy804/booru-flake#getAttrsScript -- 5931821 8086139
 # will output the following to stdout [just pipe it to wl-copy or save to file]